 Remember, this isn’t forever!
 It will come to an end, so when it does, be ready!

 Work-wise, we are putting together ideas for new products and services, and thinking how this may change our business model in the future.
 Planning helps us to stay focused and optimistic, there will be new opportunities that arise from this period.

 Plan your social life.
-Fingers crossed, we will still have a few months of Summer left when this is all over, so plan trips with friends, plan BBQs, and for us, re-plan our wedding!
+Fingers crossed this will all be over soon, so plan trips with friends, plan parties, and for us, re-plan our wedding!